Cold hearted orb that rules the night

 - In Tsukihime, Shiki stares at the moon a lot when he is feeling down.
 As you could expect from a game whose title translates as "Moon Princess" from Japanese.
 And its subtitle "Blue Blue Glass Moon, Under The Crimson Air".

 - Lunar has a funny variation on this.
 Throughout the series, there's a celestial body that unquestionably fills the same role as the moon.
 It's distant, cold, and lifeless, but nevertheless always shining through the night and a source of hope and wonder.
 It's present in every night scene, most memorably shining behind Luna during Wind's Nocturne, as well as playing a massive role in the plot of Lunar: Eternal Blue and being the focus of the Eternal Blue Theme.
 So, what's the twist?
 It's not a moon at all.
 The characters are living on its moon, called Lunar or the Silver Star, while gazing up towards the frozen planet it orbits, the Blue Star.
+One more thing - depending on the shot, you can see certain land formations on the Blue Star.
+Those include Africa.

 - Fragile Dreams: Farewell Ruins of the Moon, the game in the trope picture at the top.
 It's used as a prominent symbol of isolation and loneliness.
 To really hammer the latter aspect, the girl pictured above and the male protagonist of the game may be the only two people left in the world.